char-lie-ho/COMM2216-user-document/docs/index.md

 ## Typographical Conventions

-When referring to buttons on the page, we will use the format **"Button"** to indicate the appearance of buttons.
+* For indicating buttons on the page, we will use the format **"Button"**.

+* For indicating a file format, we will use the format _file_.

 ## Notes And Messages